Emmanuel Jacomy is a partner in the International Arbitration practice, based in Beijing and Singapore.

 Master of Science in Management (First Class Hons.)

-He is also actively involved in the firm’s International Pro Bono Program, currently representing victims of the Khmer Rouge regime before the Extraordinary Chambers in the Courts of Cambodia (“ECCC”), a United Nations-supported tribunal set up to bring to trial senior leaders of the regime led by Pol Pot in Cambodia from 1975 to 1979.
+Emmanuel Jacomy is the founder of the NGO Justice for Cambodia.
+He represents victims of the Khmer Rouge regime before the Extraordinary Chambers in the Courts of Cambodia (“ECCC”), a United Nations-supported tribunal set up to bring to trial senior leaders of the regime led by Pol Pot in Cambodia from 1975 to 1979.